Muhammad540/Torq/README.md

 (QP solver).

-At every control tick Torq formulates and solves a Quadratic Program that finds joint velocities tracking a Cartesian (or joint-space) target while respecting joint, velocity, and Cartesian safety constraints.
+At every control tick Torq formulates and solves a Quadratic Program that finds joint velocities tracking a Cartesian (or joint space) target while respecting joint, velocity, and Cartesian safety constraints.

-The same control code drives a MuJoCo simulation or a real robot — swap the hardware driver via one config field.
+The same control code drives a MuJoCo simulation or a real robot by swapping the hardware driver.

 ## Dependencies